 Dr. Stephen McAdams

 My research goal is to understand how listeners mentally organize a complex musical scene into sources, events, sequences, and musical structures.
-In my laboratory we use techniques of digital signal processing, mechanics, psychophysics, cognitive psychology, and cognitive neuroscience.
+In my laboratory, we use techniques of digital signal processing, psychophysics, computational modeling of auditory processing, cognitive psychology, and music analysis.

 The origin of music is in sound-producing objects.
-We seek to understand how listeners perceive the events produced by such objects in terms of the mechanical nature of the objects and the ways objects interact (impact, friction, blowing) to set them in vibration: a new field that I have dubbed “psychomechanics” since we try to quantify the relation between the properties of mechanical objects and perception of the events they produce.
-An understanding of the minimal sound cues that allow us to identify sources and events is important for sound synthesis technologies included in virtual reality technologies, for example.
+We seek to understand how listeners perceive the events produced by such objects in terms of the mechanical nature of the objects and the ways objects interact to set them in vibration (impact, friction, blowing): a new field that I have dubbed “psychomechanics” since we try to quantify the relation between the properties of mechanical objects and perception of the events they produce.

 Gestural Control of Sound Synthesis